ros2/rmw_implementation/README.md

 # rmw_implementation

-The decision which ROS middleware implementation should be used for C++.
+Implementation of ROS middleware functions used in C++.

 ## Quality Declaration